-Diplomate, American College of Veterinary Internal Medicine
+Diplomate, American College of Veterinary Internal Medicine (SAIM)

 Dr. Fiocchi received her undergraduate degree from Vassar College in 2004 and Doctorate in Veterinary Medicine from Ross University School of Veterinary Medicine in 2012.
 While completing her clinical training at Tufts University, Dr. Fiocchi developed a love for small animal internal medicine and living in beautiful Massachusetts.
 Following veterinary school, Dr. Fiocchi completed a small animal rotating internship in medicine and surgery at the Veterinary Referral and Emergency Center in Norwalk, CT and a three-year residency in small animal internal medicine at the University of Pennsylvania.
 During her residency, Dr. Fiocchi was trained in all aspects of internal medicine including hemodialysis and endoscopy.
 During her training, Dr. Fiocchi’s research focused on the management of chronic kidney disease and she continues to focus on kidney disease in the continuing education lectures that she gives.